noydb/ts-utils/README.md

 ## Running Tests
 - `npm jest`

-## Discussions, Comments, Other
+## Discussions
-### TODO: Why rollup is being used
+- TODO: Why rollup is being used
-### TODO: Wrapping functions in ObjectUtil or exporting functions as is or using global augmentation
+- TODO: Wrapping functions in ObjectUtil
+- TODO: exporting named/default functions
+- TODO: Global augmentation
-### TODO: Will this library be compatible with all versions of TypeScript?
+- TODO: Will this library be compatible with all versions of TypeScript?

 ## Links
 - https://github.com/benj-power/ts-utils